obsidiansystems/go-ipfs-swh-plugin/README.md

 Nodes connecting to a bridge node do not need to have the plugin to fetch data from the SWH archive.
 In this way, it's entirely transparent.

+## Browsing the archive

+We recommend going to https://archive.softwareheritage.org/browse/, finding a file, and then clicking the floating "Permalinks" on the right side to get a `swh:1:cnt:...` SWHID.
+One can then follow the instructions at the top of this readme to fetch it.

+Once we can implement fetching the other types objects, however, one can just pick a repo root hash and browse from there all with just the IPFS API!